lenghurst/atomichabits/README.md

 flutter build apk --debug --dart-define-from-file=secrets.json
 ```

-### 3. Perform the Smoke Test
+### 3. Perform the Final Smoke Test

 1. Install the newly built APK on a physical Android device.
-2. **Test Hook Screen:** On first open, verify the new "Value Proposition" screen appears with the testimonial carousel.
+2. **Test Hook Screen & Tagline:** On first open, verify the new "Value Proposition" screen appears with the "Become who you said you'd be" tagline.
-3. **Test Benefit-Driven Headline:** Proceed to the identity screen and verify the headline is "I want to become...".
+3. **Test Default Identity & Haptics:** Proceed to the identity screen.
+Verify "A Morning Person" is pre-selected and that tapping other chips gives haptic feedback.
-4. **Test Graceful Consistency:** Verify the "No streaks, no shame" message is present on the identity screen.
+4. **Test Supporter Reframing:** Proceed to the witness screen.
+Verify all copy refers to "Supporter," not "Witness."
-5. **Test Testimonials:** Verify the testimonial widget is present on the identity screen.
+5. **Test Pact Preview:** Proceed to the tier screen.
+Verify the "Your Pact Preview" card appears before the tier options.
-6. **Test AI Coach Sample:** Proceed to the tier screen and tap the "Play Sample" button.
-Verify the audio plays.
+6. **Test AI Coach Sample:** Tap the "Play Sample" button on the tier screen and verify the audio plays.
-7. **Test Binary Tiers:** Verify only "Free" and "Premium" tiers are shown.
-8. **Test Privacy Controls:** On the witness screen, verify the "Share only milestones" toggle is present.
-9. **Test Confetti:** Complete the onboarding flow and verify the confetti celebration and dialog appear.
+7. **Test Confetti:** Complete the onboarding flow and verify the confetti celebration appears.
+8. **Test Dashboard Empty State:** Skip adding a habit and go to the dashboard.
+Verify the new personalised, motivational empty state is shown.

 ---